nuevaJ/odin-recipes/README.md

 The scope for this project is:

     • to know basic HTML tags.
+    • to know CSS tags

-(Right now I am applying css)
+(Right now I am applying css on my index page)

-    • I created one css file for three html files (lets see in the future if it will workout well)
+    What I am accomplished:
+        • For my initial design in index is done